 Oprah and her staff have this vegan thing going, choosing to eat vegan – no meat, no dairy, no eggs, no fish, only plant-based foods – for a week.
 It was billed as a good way to promote healthy eating habits and Oprah challenged her fans to try eating vegan too.

-I happened to catch the February 1 show on a snow day and felt not challenged but horrified as vegan products paraded across the screen – not a single vegetable in sight, only faux replacement ‘meats’ and ‘cheeses’ and one highly processed food after another.
+I happened to catch the February 1 show on a snow day and felt not challenged but horrified as vegan products paraded across the screen – not a single vegetable in sight, only faux replacement "meats" and "cheeses" and one highly processed food after another.

-And Oprah’s vegan shopping list?
-Awful.
-I’d link to it but thankfully, the list is no longer live.
 Still, think vegan hot dogs and toaster waffles.
 Now that’s gross.
 I’d bet a head of broccoli that the list was actually paid advertising.

 Vegetables and fruits made up – get this – a measly seven percent of that grocery list.
 Instead of showing Oprah fans how to cook delicious vegan recipes, she showed them how to warm up Tofurky Italian Sausages and snack on kettle corn.
-This, people, is not healthy eating.

 Regular readers know that Kitchen Parade is neither vegetarian nor vegan – yet my vegetarian and vegan recipes are some of the most popular recipes here.
 They start with vegetables and are filled out with other healthy whole ingredients like grains and beans.
 These recipes use real food, unprocessed food.